Social Media Strategy For Your Business

 Where should you be posting?

-Rather than posting everywhere, which might sound like the logical thing to do, we recommend identifying the social channels that your target audience uses based on their demographics, interests, etc., and selecting the social media channels to use that way.
+Rather than posting everywhere, we recommend identifying the social channels that your target audience uses.
+Then, select the social media channels to use that way.
 For example, if your target audience is chief marketing officers, LinkedIn and Facebook would be the recommended channels.

 Why?